SrColoma/Strategy-Machine/README.md

 # Strategy-Machine
-Implementation of a strategy machine for Godot Engine, similar to a state machine but less restrictive
+Implementation of a strategy machine for Godot Engine, similar to a state machine but less restrictive (godot 4.1+)

 ## How to use